MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/format-version.md

 - [Name](#name)

 ## <a name="name"></a>Name
 This string represents the format version used for bulk download and upload.
 The format version differs from the Bing Ads API version.
-Currently for version 12 of the Bing Ads Bulk API, the only supported format version  is *6.0*.
+Currently the only supported format version is 6.0.
 For more information, see [Format Versions](bulk-file-schema.md#formatversions).

 **Add:** Read-only
 **Update:** Read-only